nokia/danm/user-guide.md

  3. spec.Options.Net6 must be supplied in a valid IPv6 CIDR notation
  4. all gateway addresses belonging to an entry of spec.Options.Routes6  shall be in the defined IPv6 CIDR
  5. spec.Options.Alloc shall not be manually defined
+ 6. spec.Options.Alloc6 shall not be manually defined
- 6. spec.Options.Allocation_pool cannot be defined without defining spec.Options.Cidr
+ 7. spec.Options.Allocation_pool cannot be defined without defining spec.Options.Cidr
- 7. spec.Options.Allocation_pool.Start shall be in the provided IPv4 CIDR
+ 8. spec.Options.Allocation_pool.Start shall be in the provided IPv4 CIDR
- 8. spec.Options.Allocation_pool.End shall be in the provided IPv4 CIDR
+ 9. spec.Options.Allocation_pool.End shall be in the provided IPv4 CIDR
- 9. spec.Options.Allocation_pool.End shall be smaller than spec.Options.Allocation_pool.Start
+ 10. spec.Options.Allocation_pool.End shall be smaller than spec.Options.Allocation_pool.Start
+ 11. spec.Options.Allocation_pool_V6 cannot be defined without defining spec.Options.Cidr
+ 12. spec.Options.Allocation_pool_V6.Start shall be in the provided IPv6 CIDR
+ 13. spec.Options.Allocation_pool_V6.End shall be in the provided IPv6 CIDR
+ 14. spec.Options.Allocation_pool_V6.End shall be smaller than spec.Options.Allocation_pool_V6.Start
+ 15. spec.Options.Allocation_pool_V6.Cidr must be supplied in a valid IPv6 CIDR notation, and must be in the provided IPv6 CIDR
+ 16. The combined number of allocatable IP addresses of the manually provided IPv4 and IPv6 allocation CIDRs cannot be higher than 8 million
- 10. spec.Options.Vlan and spec.Options.Vxlan cannot be provided together
+ 17. spec.Options.Vlan and spec.Options.Vxlan cannot be provided together
- 11. spec.NetworkID cannot be longer than 11 characters for dynamic backends
+ 18. spec.NetworkID cannot be longer than 11 characters for dynamic backends
- 12. spec.AllowedTenants is not a valid parameter for this API type
+ 19. spec.AllowedTenants is not a valid parameter for this API type
- 13. spec.Options.Device_pool must be, and spec.Options.Host_device mustn't be provided for K8s Devices based networks (such as SR-IOV)
+ 20. spec.Options.Device_pool must be, and spec.Options.Host_device mustn't be provided for K8s Devices based networks (such as SR-IOV)
- 14. Any of spec.Options.Device, spec.Options.Vlan, or spec.Options.Vxlan attributes cannot be changed if there are any Pods currently connected to the network
+ 21. Any of spec.Options.Device, spec.Options.Vlan, or spec.Options.Vxlan attributes cannot be changed if there are any Pods currently connected to the network

  Every DELETE DanmNet operation is subject to the following validation rules:
- 15. the network cannot be deleted if there are any Pods currently connected to the network
+ 22. the network cannot be deleted if there are any Pods currently connected to the network

 Not complying with any of these rules results in the denial of the provisioning operation.
 ##### TenantNetwork
-Every CREATE, and ~~PUT~~ (see [https://github.com/nokia/danm/issues/144](https://github.com/nokia/danm/issues/144)) TenantNetwork operation is subject to the DanmNet validation rules no. 1-9, 11, 12.
+Every CREATE, and ~~PUT~~ (see [https://github.com/nokia/danm/issues/144](https://github.com/nokia/danm/issues/144)) TenantNetwork operation is subject to the DanmNet validation rules no. 1-16, 18, 19.
 In addition TenantNetwork provisioning has the following extra rules:

  1. spec.Options.Vlan cannot be provided